django/dsf-working-groups/active/security.md

 ## Comms

-The team has discussions in two places:
+The team has discussions in the following places:

 1. Formal and sensitive discussions on the mailing list: security@djangoproject.com
 2. Informal and team discussions on the DSF Slack in the private channel `#security-team`